 When used correctly, the science and technology of welding are enabling disciplines that make high quality, low cost weldments possible.
 Therefore, to get the maximum economic and technical benefits, you must have the welding knowledge necessary to properly select and apply the science and technology, not as an afterthought, but during the weldment design, procurement, and fabrication phase without making mistakes.

-Unfortunately there is a widespread lack of welding knowledge in industry because welding is not generally taught at the four year university or college level to engineers, except to those in a welding engineering degree program.
-This lack of welding knowledge and training shows up in the work place as welding mistakes that cause welding problems when the untrained engineers must establish and specify welding design and fabrication requirements.
+Unfortunately there is a widespread lack of welding knowledge in industry because welding is not generally taught at the four-year university or college level to engineering students except to those in a welding engineering degree program.
+And therefore this lack of welding knowledge shows up in the work place as welding mistakes that cause welding problems when the engineering students become engineers and are expected to establish and specify welding design and fabrication requirements.

 This lack of training has also created a chronic shortage of welding engineers and therefore most firms that design or fabricate weldments typically have no one on their staff with a welding engineering degree to establish and specify welding requirements.
 This limits their ability to answer welding questions, prevent and solve welding problems, and interpret and apply the welding and fabrication requirements in applicable welding codes, standards and specifications, which can be especially challenging to the layman user or specifier.